-An historic inn with ‘Constable’ views in Salisbury sets the scene for the accommodation along this route, which varies from small-and-friendly B&Bs and picturesque pubs to a newly-renovated townhouse hotel in Lyme, with surprisingly spacious rooms.
+The accommodation along this route varies from small-and-friendly B&Bs and picturesque pubs to a newly-renovated townhouse hotel in Lyme Regis, with surprisingly spacious rooms.

-Upgrade hotels available in Child Okeford, Bridport and Lyme.
-Accommodation in Evershot and Lyme Regis require a 2 night minimum stay at weekends (Fri/Sat nights).
+Upgrade hotels/rooms available in Dorchester, Bridport and Lyme Regis.
+Accommodation in Evershot and Lyme Regis requires a 2 night minimum stay at weekends (Fri/Sat nights).

 Evershot – The Acorn (B&B)

 Traditional hotel with Hardy connections.
 Small rooms but full of character.
-2 night min. stay on weekends.Website
+Two night minimum stay at weekends.Website

 Bridport – The Bridge House Hotel (B&B)